 Here are the answers to this week’s newspaper quiz:

-Last week’s winners are Larry Medin, of Spokane, who won the $50 gift card, and Linda Petersen, of Spokane, who won the movie tickets.
+Last week’s winners are Carleen Wickstrom, of Spokane, who won a $50 gift card, and Leslie Goold, of Spokane Valley, who won the movie tickets.